in Los Padres National Forest (Big Sur)

 Once you make it to the parking area for this tucked-away treasure, the sand is easily reached via a tenth of a mile long path.
 Pfeiffer Beach is sheltered by rock formations that look undeniably Big Sur as they get clobbered by waves.
 It only takes a short walk for Pfeiffer Beach to make a big impression.

-This striking beach couldn’t be much closer to the heart of Big Sur, but the road down to Pfieffer Beach from Highway One isn’t marked with a street sign, so you could easily drive right past it.
-Maybe this helps keep the crowds away, because a couple miles drive down Sycamore Canyon Road puts you at the day use parking for Pfeiffer Beach.
+This striking beach couldn’t be much closer to the heart of Big Sur, but the road down to Pfieffer Beach from Highway One isn’t well marked, so you could easily drive right past it.
+Maybe this helps keep the crowds away, because it is just a couple miles drive down Sycamore Canyon Road the day use parking for Pfeiffer Beach.

 The tunnel going through the middle of the rock on the right is really something to appreciate.
 This hole in the sea stack looks big enough to drive a truck through.
 Do an image search for Pfeiffer Beach and you’ll see lots of lovely photos of golden light passing through this opening at sunset.

 To the right, around the bend from these rocks, the beach continues north for another tenth of a mile or so.

 You may notice some purple-looking sand on the beach, especially after it has rained.
 Apparently the color comes from almandine garnets dissolving in the cliffs above the beach.